Updated on

 • Group 3 should be done in a HIS-regulated setting and only by an appropriate healthcare professional.

-The proposed framework includes the following treatments in Group 1: microneedling, chemical peels that only affect the outermost level of skin, IPL, LED therapy, lasers for tattoo removal, laser hair removal.
+The proposed framework included the following treatments in Group 1: microneedling, chemical peels that only affect the outermost level of skin, IPL, LED therapy, lasers for tattoo removal, laser hair removal.

-Group 2 also includes medium-depth peels, photo rejuvenation, radiofrequency, HIFU and cryolipolisis.
+Group 2 also included medium-depth peels, photo rejuvenation, radiofrequency, HIFU and cryolipolisis.

-Meanwhile the proposed Group 3 line-up includes PRP and other blood-derived injections, injection microsclerotherapy, Injection lipolysis, Dermal micro coring, Hay fever injections, any IV procedure, dermal fillers for augmentation (e.g. liquid BBL), deeper chemical peels such as phenol peels, laser treatments that target the deeper dermis, carboxytherapy, Cellulite subcision, electrocautery (electrolysis), cryotherapy and cryocautery, Thread lifts.
+Meanwhile the proposed Group 3 line-up included PRP and other blood-derived injections, injection microsclerotherapy, Injection lipolysis, dermal micro coring, hay fever injections, any IV procedure, dermal fillers for augmentation (e.g. liquid BBL), deeper chemical peels such as phenol peels, laser treatments that target the deeper dermis, carboxytherapy, Cellulite subcision, electrocautery (advanced electrolysis), cryotherapy and cryocautery, Thread lifts.

 Group 3 also covers all group 1 or 2 procedures if carried out in an intimate area (except hair removal and not including procedures such as tattooing and skin piercing which are already licenced).

-As with the England consultation, beauty professionals have expressed concern that comparatively low0risk procedures such as mesotherapy and radiofrequency would require oversight of a healthcare professional if the framework were to go ahead in its current format.
+As with the England consultation, beauty professionals expressed concern that comparatively low-risk procedures such as mesotherapy and radiofrequency would require oversight of a healthcare professional if the framework were to go ahead in the format laid out for consultation.

 Meanwhile procedures such as electrolysis, traditionally carried out by advanced beauty therapists, would be reclassified as safe for medics only.